exasol/row-level-security/doc/system_requirements.md

 Rationale:

-Roles are used to determine whether a user may or may not access data in RCLS.
+Roles are used to determine whether a user may or may not access data in RLS.

 Covers: